toysoldier2012/Path-of-programmer/面试/Quiz/MySQL QCM.md

 - [x] Run MySQL server as the unix root user.
 - [ ] Use the compressed protocol.

 #### Q 46.
-You manage a database with a table "customers".
-You created a temporary table also called "customers" with which you are working for the duration of your session.
-You need to recreate the temporary table with different specs.
+You are managing a database with a table called customers.
+You created a temporary table also called customers with which you are working for the duration of your session.
+You need to re-create the temporary table with different specifications.
 Which command do you need to run first?

 - [ ] `CREATE TEMPORARY TABLE customers;`
 - [ ] `DROP TEMP TABLE customers;`